quicwg/base-drafts/draft-ietf-quic-recovery.md

 loss_time:
 : The time at which the next packet will be considered lost based on exceeding the reordering window in time.
-Only applies to the 1-RTT packet number space.
+Only applies to the Application data packet number space.

 sent_packets[kPacketNumberSpace]:
 : An association of packet numbers in a packet number space to information